Registration Deadline: Full

 Professional Development

 Participants will complete courses intended to increase their knowledge, skills, and abilities in a variety of areas.
-Experiencing these carefully selected classes as a cohort also provides the opportunity for participants to develop a strong network of like-minded, passionate individuals who are committed to strengthen their skills in cybersecurity.
+Experiencing these carefully selected classes as a cohort also provides the opportunity for participants to develop a strong network of like-minded, passionate individuals who are committed to strengthening their leadership skills in IT security.

 How to Register